kmamal/node-sdl/README.md

 ### Event: 'remap'

-Fired when a new mapping for this controller is applied (usually via [`sdl.controller.addMappings()`](#sdlcontrolleraddmappingsmappings)).
+Fired when a new mapping for the controller is applied (usually via [`sdl.controller.addMappings()`](#sdlcontrolleraddmappingsmappings)).
-This can cause all of the controller's axes and buttons to aquire new values.
+This may cause all of the controller's axes and buttons to aquire new values.

 <a id="controller-instance-event-close"></a>